 Rebound Therapy is the therapeutic use of the trampoline, it is used to facilitate movement, promote balance and body awareness, help to increase or decrease muscle tone, promote relaxation, promote sensory integration, improve fitness and exercise tolerance, and to improve communication skills.
 Students that benefit from it have a range of disabilities, from mild to severe physical disabilities and from mild to profound and multiple learning disabilities, including sensory impairment and autistic spectrum.

 Rebound therapy is a very popular modality of physical treatment.
-St Rose’s has a full sized trampoline which can be accessed by a gantry hoist to ensure that it can be enjoyed by all.
+St Rose’s and St Martin’shas a full sized trampoline which can be accessed by a gantry hoist to ensure that it can be enjoyed by all.
 Rebound Therapy is led by the physiotherapy team who have specialised training in this therapy.
 It may be incorporated into the students physiotherapy programme or delivered as a separate therapy depending on the student’s needs.